-The problem that’s developed with Christians reframing sin in new (and far less offensive) terms was brought to my attention recently when I was asked to review a Bible study/curriculum intended to support, educate and guide women whose husbands have been routinely sexually immoral (adultery, pornography, homosexuality, etc.).
-All the women going through the curriculum have professing Christian husbands who are attending a similar study.
+We have developed a habit in the church of reframing sin in new (and far less offensive) terms.
+This issue was brought to my attention recently when I was asked to review a Bible study/curriculum intended to support, educate and guide women whose husbands have been routinely sexually immoral (adultery, pornography, homosexuality, etc.).
+All the women going through the curriculum are married to men who are professing Christians also attending study/support group.

-The authors of the curriculum clearly have good intentions and it’s evident they want to help women who are suffering through no fault of their own.
+The authors of the curriculum clearly have good intentions.
+It’s obvious they want to help women who are suffering through no fault of their own.
 Good intentions notwithstanding, the execution of the program fails epically short.
 This is mostly due to the language the writers elected to use.
-Rather than labeling the men who have willfully chosen to disobey God and break their marriage vows with terms like ne’er-do-wells, reprobates or adulterers (Hebrews 13:5, Hebrews 12:16, 1st Corinthians 6:18-20).
+Rather than labeling the men who have willfully chosen to disobey God and break their marriage vows repeatedly with terms like ne’er-do-wells, reprobates or adulterers (Hebrews 13:5, Hebrews 12:16, 1st Corinthians 6:18-20).
 The men are simply referred to by the sanitary term of “sex addicts”.
-If the men begin misbehaving after a period of repentance their behavior is called a “relapse”.
+If the men begin sinning after a period of repentance their transgressions are called a “relapse”.

 Insert eye roll here.

-I understand that most of the men we refer to as “sex addicts” have experienced serious childhood trauma.
-The writers of the curriculum do an excellent job of explaining the roots of addiction and how childhood trauma tends to create addictive tendencies in some people.
-That being said, there was precious little said about taking personal responsibility for sin, the need for ongoing repentance or the role obedience to the Holy Spirit plays in living a life of holiness.
-Nor was there much said about God’s ability to permanently transform the heart (and behavior) of a sinful human being.
+It’s simply a fact that most of the men we refer to as “sex addicts” have experienced serious childhood trauma.
+The writers of the curriculum do an excellent job of explaining the roots of addiction and how childhood trauma can and does create addictive tendencies in some people.
+That being said, there was precious little said about personal holiness, taking personal responsibility for sin, the need for ongoing repentance or the role obedience to the Holy Spirit plays in living a life of holiness.
+Nor was there much said about God’s ability to permanently transform the heart and behavior of a sinful human being.